sultansse/Geographic_atlas/README.md

 # Task and Completion
-Sure!
-Here's the revised readme file with the text organized as a bullet list:

-# Task and Completion
 ### The CountriesList screen should fulfill the following requirements:

 1.✅ DONE  Should consist of the scrollable list of all the world countries grouped by parts of the world.
 The data should be obtained by calling the https://restcountries.com/v3.1/all endpoint.